MahdeenSky/MicroPythonCalculator/Statistics 1 Solver/README.md

 end bound: 10 - - - keeps looping
 frequency: 18
 To stop entering values at any time, enter 'x' when it's start bound.
+- Dont worry, it takes care of gaps in data by itself!

 Discrete Grouped Data Stats asks for as much data too:
 Value: 1